 SECOND INFRACTION - The second infraction, documented on a referral to the Transportation Director, will result in parent contact.
-Parent, Transportation Director, and the student will discuss a plan of action.
+Parent, Transportation Director, and the student will discuss

 THIRD INFRACTION - The third infraction, documented on a referral to the Transportation Director, in consultation with the Principal/Designee, will result in denial of bus-riding privileges for the rest of the semester or remainder of school year.